MITLibraries/terraform-testdev-ghatesting/README.md

 # GitHub Workflow Testing Template

 This is a Terraform monorepo used for testing GitHub Actions workflows.
 For more detailed documentation, see this private KB article [InfraEng KB](https://mitlibraries.atlassian.net/l/c/pu7F0K40).
+As of May 5th, 2021, the workflows use Terraform version 0.12.31.

 ## Workflows